Pregnancy Exercises – How To Stay Fit & Healthy While Pregnant

 Pregnancy is an exciting time full of changes to your body.
 Continuing to exercise while pregnant by joining in Mums In Motion® classes will prepare you well to care for a newborn baby, and kick start your physical recovery after labour.

 You will need to carry your new baby everywhere, along with a nappy bag and other necessary baby related accessories.
 Maintaining your muscle strength as much as possible during pregnancy will make all of the lifting and carrying much easier, as well as potentially preventing injuries from occurring.

 Rachel Schroder - Physiotherapist, Back In Motion Clayton

 Rachel completed a Bachelor of physiotherapy at Charles Sturt University in Albury in 2010, and has spent three years working in a wide range of areas in the country and metropolitan hospital system before moving into private practice.
 Rachel is passionate about equipping clients with the skills and knowledge to gain long term improvement in their symptoms.
-Since graduating Rachel has done courses on the hip & pelvis, spine, pilates, dry needling, falls and balance, hydrotherapy and neurological/stroke rehabilitation.
+Since graduating Rachel has done courses on the hip & pelvis, spine, Clinical Exercise, dry needling, falls and balance, hydrotherapy and neurological/stroke rehabilitation.